EXXETA/openapi-cop/README.md

 <details>
   <summary>Can I use this in production?</summary>
-  This tool was originaly meant for development mode.
-You can use this in production but we cannot give you any promise of security.
-Also running the jsonschema-validation is very CPU-expensive and you likely do not want to validate in both directions in production because of that overhead.
+  This tool was originally meant for development scenarios.
+You can use this in production but we cannot give you any security guarantees.
+Also running the JSON schema validation is quite CPU-expensive and you likely do not want to validate in both directions in production because of that overhead.
 </details>

 <details>
   <summary>Do I need this if I already generate my client from the OpenAPI?</summary>
-  When your client- and server-code is generated from the OpenAPi-spec, you might still want to use this proxy.
-Generated code only ensure the typings of properties but the jsonschema defines much more than that.
+  In case your client and server code is generated from the OpenAPI spec, you might still want to use this proxy.
+Generated code does usually only provide typing information, but JSON Schema defines much more than that.
 For example you might define a string property to match a given RegEx and start with the letter "C".
-This will not be ensured by you generated code, but will be catched by the OpenAPI-cop.
+This will not be ensured by your generated code at compile time, but will be caught by openapi-cop.
 </details>

 <details>
   <summary>Can I use this with other programming languages?</summary>
   Yes.
 This is a proxy and not a middleware.
-You can use it between whatever HTTP-endpoints that you have in your architecture.
+You can use it between whatever HTTP-endpoints you have in your architecture.
 </details>